currinjs/CurrinJS/aio/content/guide/component-styles.md

 ## Using component styles

-For every Angular component you write, you may define not only an HTML template, but also the CSS styles that go with that template, specifying any selectors, rules, and media queries that you need.
+For every Currin component you write, you may define not only an HTML template, but also the CSS styles that go with that template, specifying any selectors, rules, and media queries that you need.